rhargreaves/tdd-cdn-demo-site-tests/README.md

 ####  Alternatively...

-Run the tests against Selenium manually (be sure to update the code to look at a local browser rather than the containerised Selenium instance)
+Install Ruby 2.3 & Selenium and run the code using `rspec`.
+Be sure to update the code to look at a local browser rather than the containerised Selenium instance.